zedlopez/ifm/Examples/Identitytheft.md

 ```

-If we are compiling for Glulx, this is enough to capture not only the player's name but also the capitalization used.
+If we are compiling for Glulx, this is enough to capture not only the player's name but also the capitalisation used.

 If we are compiling for the Z-machine, the player's input will unfortunately be reduced to lower case before we can inspect it.
-If we would like by default to capitalize the first letter of each word of the name, we might substitute the following after reading a command rule:
+If we would like by default to capitalise the first letter of each word of the name, we might substitute the following after reading a command rule: